gregmuellegger/gsoc2011-stuff/proposal.rst

 implementation with thirdparty modules (see Media section).
 * Converting the admin to use the new form rendering.
 * Integrating lessons learned from the admin.
-* Bugfixes and regression tests for problems that occur when working with the admin.
+* Bugfixes and regression tests for problems that showed up in the work with the admin.

-Goal: Code should be ready to be used in sample projects
+Goal: Code should be ready to be used in sample projects.

 12th week: Finalizing, bugfixes and tweaking the documentation.